Can U.S. doctors and pharmacies send or transfer prescriptions to Canada?

 More about Drug Importation Laws, Regulations, and Policies

-We recommend that you stick to PharmacyChecker-verified Canadian online pharmacies.
+We recommend that you stick to PharmacyChecker-accredited Canadian online pharmacies.
 Patients use PharmacyChecker.com to compare prices among verified pharmacies.
 Many people that use our comparison tool find their medications at over an 80% discount vs. the prices they see at their local CVS or Walgreens.

 Please know that many Canadian online pharmacies fill your orders with pharmacies outside of Canada.
 For those that are in the PharmacyChecker Verification Program, the partner pharmacies (not just the ones in Canada) are also verified by PharmacyChecker.